-NEW YORK — A reinsurer and its entities argue in a Nov.
-5 brief that a New York federal court should dismiss a run-off insurer’s tort and quasi-contract claims because the case over the alleged mismanagement and misuse of $320 million is one for breach of contract (Senior Health Insurance Company of Pennsylvania v.
-Beechwood Re Ltd., et al., No. 18-06658, S.D.
+NEW YORK — A reinsurer and its entities argue in a Jan.
+29 reply brief that a run-off insurer fails to assert claims for breach of fiduciary duty and fraud in a New York federal court dispute over the alleged mismanagement and misuse of $320 million (Senior Health Insurance Company of Pennsylvania v.
+Beechwood Re Ltd., et al., No. 18-6658, S.D.
 N.Y.).

-ST. LOUIS — On Nov.
-20, a Missouri federal judge ruled on five summary judgment motions filed by a special deputy receiver, state insurance guaranty associations and banks on issues in a dispute over the mishandling of funds belonging to insolvent funeral insurers (Jo Ann Howard & Associates P.C., et al. v.
+ST. LOUIS — A special deputy receiver and state insurance guaranty associations moved for judgment on Jan.
+18 with regard to banks’ investment adviser defense, authorization defense and an in pari delicto defense in their Missouri federal court case over the mishandling of funds belonging to insolvent funeral insurers (Jo Ann Howard & Associates P.C., et al. v.
 J. Douglas Cassity, et al., No. 09-01252, E.D.
-Mo., 2018 U.S. Dist.
-LEXIS 197542).
+Mo.).

 LONG ISLAND CITY, N.Y. — The adjudication procedure for claims under policies issued by Fiduciary Insurance Company of America that are covered by the New York Public Motor Vehicle Liability Security Fund and claims against the insurer’s estate that are not covered by the Security Fund was approved by a New York trial justice on Jan.
 7 (In the matter of the liquidation of Fiduciary Insurance Company of America, No. 703264/2017, N.Y.
 Sup., Queens Co.).